cameron-simpson/css/lib/python/cs/vt/vtrc.5.md

   primary comma separated list of Stores from which to read blocks

 `save2`:
-  comma separate list of Stores to which to save blocks which failed to be saved to a Store from `save`
+  comma separated list of Stores to which to save blocks which failed to be saved to a Store from `save`

 `read2`:
-  secondary comma separated list of Stores from which to read blocks for blocks now found in `read`
+  secondary comma separated list of Stores from which to read blocks for blocks not found in `read`

 `copy2`:
-  comma separate list of Stores to which to save blocks which are obtained via `read2`
+  comma separated list of Stores to which to save blocks which are obtained via `read2`

 #### `type = socket`